The Team

 Prof Dr Skadi Loist

-Paul S. Moore – Ryerson University
+Paul S. Moore – Toronto Metropolitan University

 Katarzyna Musial-Gabrys – University of Technology Sydney